mitjanikolaus/childes-communicative-feedback/README.md

 # CHILDES communicative feedback

-This repository contains code accompanying the following paper:
+This repository contains code accompanying the following papers:

 **Communicative Feedback in Response to Children's Grammatical Errors** \
 *In Proceedings of the 45th Annual Meeting of the Cognitive Science Society.
 (2023)* \
 Mitja Nikolaus, Laurent Prévot and Abdellah Fourtassi

-To reproduce the exact results from the paper, the [cogsci_2023](https://github.com/mitjanikolaus/childes-communicative-feedback/tree/cogsci_2023) branch should be used.
+(To reproduce the exact results from the paper, the [cogsci_2023](https://github.com/mitjanikolaus/childes-communicative-feedback/tree/cogsci_2023) branch should be used.)

+**Communicative Feedback as a Mechanism Supporting the Production of Intelligible Speech in Early Childhood** \
+*In Proceedings of the 44th Annual Meeting of the Cognitive Science Society.
+(2022)* \
+Mitja Nikolaus, Laurent Prévot and Abdellah Fourtassi

+(To reproduce the exact results from the paper, the [cogsci_2022](https://github.com/mitjanikolaus/childes-communicative-feedback/tree/cogsci_2022) branch should be used.)

 ## Python Environment